How Long Has Alcoholics Anonymous Been Around?

 After clearing the first three components, it’s now on to the last one.
 Steps 10 to 12 focus on walking the walk and staying sober.

 Step 10 addresses the importance of the addiction sufferer remaining diligent and continuing to take inventory of mistakes and correcting them as soon as possible.
-Step 11 asks the addiction sufferer to remain in touch with their higher power so as to maintain the strength they need to stay sober.
+Step 11 asks the addiction sufferer to remain in touch with their higher power to maintain the strength they need to stay sober.
 Step 12 involves them taking the knowledge of recovery and sharing it with new members who are still suffering.

 After working the Twelve Steps to completion with a sponsor, the most successful AA members take one final step.
 They don’t hesitate to work the steps again as a means of staying strong and committed to sobriety.